jmcenroe/Giphy/README.md

-# Giphy Search
+# Giphy Birthday

+Ever forget to wish someone in your life a happy birthday?
+Fear not, for Giphy Birthday has you covered (at least in the card/recognition department).

-Implements the Giphy API.
-Displays birthday-related gifs when the button clicked.
-Hover your mouse over images and the gifs will animate.
+This app implements the Giphy API.
+Display birthday-related gifs when you click on a button.
+Click any of the images and the gifs will animate.
 Enter your own search terms and hit Search to add it to the list.

 ## Getting Started
 https://jmcenroe.github.io/Giphy/